sophon-org/soph-tge-allocation/Manual claim.md

 ## Getting needed data

-Open the Merkle Tree file [here](./merkletree.json) and locate your address.
+Open the Merkle Tree file and locate your address.
+Look at both files for it (it was split because of Github limits).

 You will find something like this: